 Though the seeds are primarily used, the root and seeds are excellent as intestinal and stomach remedies.
 It stimulates the function of the spleen, kidneys, and liver, along with clearing the lungs.
 It can be used to increase appetite and treat abdominal and colic cramps.
 Fennel can also relieve colon and abdominal disorders and expel mucous accumulations.

 However, it is primarily used to reduce flatulence and gastrointestinal tract spasms.
-For this reason, use fennel oil combined with honey or a water-saturated solution that you can use as a gargle for hoarseness and coughing.
-It is also used to treat cramps, colic, and acid stomach.
+For this reason, use fennel oil combined with honey or a water-saturated solution as a gargle for hoarseness and coughing.
+It also treats cramps, colic, and an acidic stomach.
 It can expel obstructions of the gallbladder, spleen, and liver in much larger doses.

-Fennel can also increase the flow of urine, mother’s milk, and menstrual blood.
+Fennel can also increase urine flow, mother’s milk, and menstrual blood.
 The powdered seeds are poulticed and used as snakebites in China.
-Fennel seed oil expels hookworms, kills bacteria, and relieves spasms of smooth muscle.
+Fennel seed oil expels hookworms, kills bacteria, and relieves smooth muscle spasms.
 In Germany, the seeds are approved for treating upper respiratory tract catarrh and gastrointestinal fullness.

-Experiments are being carried out on fennel seed oil on its ability to remove hookworms, kill bacteria, and relieve spasms of the smooth muscles.
-Fennel seed is the best anethole source, utilized commercially as “licorice” flavor.
+Experiments are being carried out on fennel seed oil’s ability to remove hookworms, kill bacteria, and relieve spasms of smooth muscles.
+Fennel seed is the best anethole source, utilized commercially as a “licorice” flavor.
 The seed extracts promote gastrointestinal motility.

 Warning